DreamersofDay/guides/protocols/soa/README.md

 instead speeds it up.
 We don’t want to put the HATE in HATEOAS.

 The first fundamental concept is simple but key to implementing this properly.
-It’s on the Must Ignore pattern.
-In in a nutshell, the pattern states that if you don’t know what something is in the markup, you must ignore it.
+It’s the Must Ignore pattern.
+In a nutshell, the pattern states that if you don’t know what something is in the markup, you must ignore it.
 Think custom HTTP headers or custom markup tags in HTML.
 The browser doesn’t error, it just ignores them.
 With CDC through hypermedia, clients should ignore keys they don’t